 - Don't stay at home alone for 24 hours after the injury - Don't play or train for contact sports for at least 14 days without consulting an appropriate healthcare professional - Don't drink alcohol for 24 hours after injury and until symptoms improve - Don't return to driving for 24 hours after injury and until your symptoms improve.
 If in doubt, consult your GP.
-Commercial drivers should be reviewed by an appropriate medical professional before returning to driving. - Don't return to competition before 21 days from injury and without consulting an appropriate healthcare professional - Don't return to work until you feel ready to - Don't take aspirin or sleeping tablets without consulting a doctor
+Commercial drivers should be reviewed by an appropriate medical professional before returning to driving. - Don't return to sporting competition before 21 days from injury and without consulting an appropriate healthcare professional - Don't return to work until you feel ready to - Don't take aspirin or sleeping tablets without consulting a doctor

 Above all, don't lose hope.
-Most people feel back to normal within 2 - 4 weeks, and while some people can have ongoing effects, help and support is available.
+Most people feel back to normal within 2-4 weeks, and while some people can have ongoing effects, help and support is available.

-If you are struggling with concussion and your symptoms last longer than 28 days, stay out of sport and speak to your GP.
-You should be honest with your sports coach, team players, employer and others in your life about how you are feeling.
+If you are struggling with concussion and your symptoms last longer than 28 days, speak to your GP.